ron2015schmitt/Mathematiques-old/doc/vprint.md

-# Formatted and styled printing in mātricks
+# *Formatted and styled printing* in mātricks
 _This document was automatically generated from file_ **`vprint.cpp`** (mātricks-v2.15-r9).

+_The examples in this section can be found in file_ `examples/printing.cpp`

 ## `namespace display`: print-related functionality
 ### The function `disp(x)`